EidolonHost/space-personal/README.md

 This project is still in a relatively early stage of development, it is feature complete but there is still a fair amount of work to be done.
 With that being said, use at your own risk!

-The projects official website is: [https://spacepanel.io](https://spacepanel.io)
+The project's official website is: [https://spacepanel.io](https://spacepanel.io)

+## Update
+The site no longer has any sort of link to the Open Source version.
+The repository for SpacePanel has since then been deleted.
+There are several forks that exist and none of them have had code pushed, including this repository as of this commit.

 ---